clam-project/testfarm/README.md

 TestFarm is a continuous integration platform.
 The typical workflow is:
+* Several clients,
-* Several clients monitor periodially for updates at the project version control system (VCS).
+  usually running on different platforms/configurations, monitor periodically for updates at the project version control system (VCS).
-* When a client detects any update, it starts an execution.
+* When a client detects any changes, it starts an execution.
-* As execution goes on, progress and results are reported to the TestFarm server.
+* Execution progress and results are reported to the TestFarm server.
-* The server collects such data to build a public web site.
+* The server collects such data into a public web site.
-* Developers can consult that web site to see whether their changes had unexpected impacts over other platforms or configurations.
+* Developers can take a look at that web site to see whether their changes had unexpected impacts over other platforms or configurations.

 ![TestFarm Summary](http://canvoki.net/coder/media/images/testfarmserver2-summarypage.png)